-We all know the story of Anne Frank and there is no denying that her diary was very important to get an insight to how life was for those who had to hide for the evil Nazi regime.
-However people do sometimes forget about the other women and men who hide in the annex in Amsterdam.
+We all know the story of Anne Frank and there is no denying that her diary was very important to get an insight into how life was for those who had to hide from the evil Nazi regime.
+However, people do sometimes forget about the other women and men who hid in the annexe in Amsterdam.

 Edith was the youngest of four children, having been born into a German Jewish family in Aachen, Germany.
 Her father, Abraham Holländer (1860–1928) was a successful businessman in industrial equipment and was prominent in the Aachen Jewish community as was her mother, Rosa Stern (1866–1942).
 Her occupation is unknown.
 Edith had two older brothers, Julius and Walter, and an older sister, Bettina.

 Bettina died at the age of 16 due to appendicitis when Edith was just 14.

 She met Otto Frank in 1924 and they married on his 36th birthday, May 12, 1925, at Aachen’s synagogue.

 They had two daughters born in Frankfurt, Margot, born on 16 February 1926, followed by Anne, born on 12 June 1929.